esphome/esphome-docs/guides/contributing.rst

   New pages need to be added to the ``imgtable`` list.
 The syntax is CSV with <PAGE NAME>, <FILE NAME> (without RST),
   <IMAGE> (in top-level images/ directory).
 The aspect ratio of these images should be 8:10 (or 10:8) but exceptions are possible.

   Because these images are served on the main page, they need to be compressed heavily.
-SVGs are prefered over JPGs and JPGs should be max.
+SVGs are preferred over JPGs and JPGs should be max.
 300x300px.
   If you have imagemagick installed, you can use this command to convert the thumbnail: